xning11/xning11.github.io/_posts/2021-02-21-review-stat-prob.md

 ### Analysis of Variance (ANOVA)

-ANOVA (analysis of variance) is used to test if the response mean is independent of the group or if there is some association present.
+ANOVA is used to test if the response mean is independent of the group or if there is some association present.

 **One-way ANOVA**